yeastrc/Spectral_Storage_Service/docs/services/download.rst

 +----------------------+------------------------------------------------------------------------------------------------------------------------+

-Get Scan Data From File
+Get Scan Data From File (for specific scan numbers)
 ---------------------------------------------------------
 Get the scan data for a list of scan numbers.